kurealnum/Mini-Workflows/README.md

 -Make sure you *completely* understand why you couldn't solve the problem

 -Practing similar problems isn't a horrible idea, althought it may be incredibly time consuming.

+# TODO
+- Finish "Tutorial Hell"
+- Add a section on "How to google it" (with information from [this](https://www.youtube.com/watch?v=cEBkvm0-rg0) video)
+- Revise/change/add to best methods of practice
+- Rename "best methods of practice", as it doesn't accurately reflect what I want to denote.
+Hopefully that makes sense!